FEASTorg/FEASTorg.github.io/_pages/projects.md

 ## FEAST Projects

-The FEAST ecosystem includes several project repositories that provide tools, resources, and implementations to support the broader automation framework.
-Those rendered directly in this site can be accessed via the left navigation menu.
-All external repositories pages can be found below:
+The FEAST ecosystem consists of several project repositories that provide tools, resources, and implementations in support of our broader automation framework.
+Projects rendered directly on this site are accessible through the left-hand navigation menu.

+Additional project pages, hosted externally, can be accessed via their corresponding GitHub Pages sites:

 - [Slice_TEMP](/Slice_TEMP/)
 - [Slice_DCMT](/Slice_DCMT/)